cklubnes/SA-LoadBalancerStatus/README.md

 https://<hostname>:8089/services/loadbalancer

-The endpoint handler is configured to report either `IN` if the SH should be used or `OUT` if the load balancer should NOT use it.
+The endpoint handler is configured to report whatever status the SH is in.

 The endpoint does not need authentication.